Call center productivity plays a vital role in boosting your call center’s growth.

 1. Focus On Service Quality, Not Quantity

-When you run a call center, it’s normal to focus on increasing the number of incoming or outgoing calls you handle.
+When you run a call center, it’s normal to focus on increasing the number of incoming or outbound calls you handle.

 But if your agents only focus on call quantity and not how much quality they provide, your customers can end up being frustrated due to the negative customer experience.

-What’s the point of handling thousands of calls if you can’t provide a high level of quality on any of them?
+What’s the point of handling thousands of calls if you can’t provide quality customer service on any of them?

-2. Use Metrics To Motivate Agents, Not Criticise Them
+2. Use Metrics to Motivate Agents, Not Criticize Them

 There are tons of KPIs available for you to measure the productivity of your call center agents.